 The Vive is the undisputed winner of our test, providing the overall best VR experience by far.
 It accurately tracks your movement, exceeding the performance of the Rift even when an additional third sensor is added.
 It's exceptionally comfortable to wear, even for prolonged periods, and is very user-friendly.
 The initial install can be a bit challenging, but only has to be completed once.
 Aside from that small setback, this premium headset is definitely worth considering for those that want the best of the best.

-To find out which VR headset is superior to them all, we bought the top models available on the market today and tested them head-to-head.
+To find out which VR headset is truly the best that you can currently get, we bought the top models available on the market today and tested them head-to-head.
 We scored the performance of each headset in our five weighted rating metrics — Interactiveness, Visual Immersiveness, Comfort, User Friendliness, and Ease of Setup — with the following sections providing more detail on how the HTC scored against the rest of the headsets in the bunch.

 One of the cornerstones of a great virtual reality experience is that it is highly interactive.
 Thus, this metric made up a relatively large portion of the overall score, comprising 35% of the total.
 We evaluated how you easy it is to interact with each headset and the accuracy of the motion tracking, as well as the range of the external sensors.
 The HTC Vive scored exceptionally well in this metric, earning the top score of 9 out of 10.
 The chart below shows how the rest of the group stacked up to the Vive,